aram-ap/pyg-engine/index.md

 # PyG Engine

-A Python game engine built on Pygame and Pymunk for 2D physics, rendering, and game development.
+A Python game engine built on native Rust and OpenGL bindings.
+Created for 2D physics, rendering, and game development.
 Built around scriptable game objects, rigidbody and collider system.
 Contains physics materials, update system, event system and mouse+keyboard input system

 <div class="callout warning">
   <b>NOTE: This is in alpha development stage.
 Everything is under active development and large changes will likely be made.